forgotten-pillar/fp-notes/content/Doctrine/end-time/Present Truth - for the final generation.md

 > [!important] What is the "Present Truth"?
 > The term "Present Truth" does not refer to the progression of the truth over time, rather it implies the significance for the certain time period.
-For details see [[Present Truth]]
+For details see [[present-truth]]

 > There are many precious truths contained in the Word of God, **but it is “_present truth_”** that the flock needs **now**. [{EW 63.1}](https://egwwritings.org/read?panels=p28.427&index=0)